-If none of the above have worked for you, your next best option when it comes to recovering files from a corrupted drive is by using USB recovery software.
-This is software that specialises in the recovery of files and data that would otherwise be unrecoverable using native tools.
+If none of the above has worked for you, your next best option when it comes to recovering files from a corrupted drive is by using USB recovery software.
+This is software that specializes in the recovery of files and data that would otherwise be unrecoverable using native tools.

 - Download and install Disk Drill.